Stephanowicz/moOde-alsaWebEQ/README.md

 You have to put the files in a (new) folder in the /var/www/ folder (e.g. /var/www/alsamixer)
 Then You may access the page with Your moOde webaddress adding /alsamixer --> moode.local/alsamixer

-This is still in testing
+This is still in testing...
 You can access the stored curve presets fom the moOde db - you may save, rename, delete and create curve presets (the curve presets of this app have stereo values - the will be stored and restored as stereo values - **be aware that the moOde presets only have one value per channel...
-so the already integrated equalizer in moOde will load the 'wrong' values if they are in stereo**) You may instantly switch the output source for mpd - for the EQ You have to select "ALSA graphic eq" in the combobox
+so the already integrated equalizer in moOde will load the 'wrong' values if they are in stereo**)
+You may instantly switch the output source for mpd - for the EQ You have to select "ALSA graphic eq" in the combobox

 the frontend can now be integrated into the moOde GUI:

 **footer.php** (needs to be minified - e.g. with https://minifycode.com/html-minifier/ )